indie4all/indie4all_repository/README.md

 email:test16@test.com
 password: 1234567

-#Password that passes the regex in the sign up process
+#Passwords that passes the regex in the sign up process
-password: w3Unpo<code>t0d0
+w3Unpo<code>t0d0
+m5Pñla-mula>v1a